JasonLunsford/shoprunner/README.md

 Greetings!

-To setup demonstration please run:
+To setup the demonstration please run:

 npm install